aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 This project was funded and supported by the _Alan Turing Insitute_ under _The Engineering and Physical Sciences Research Council (EPSRC)_ grant EP/N510129/1, the _Turing Project Scheme_ (PI: [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis)) and by the _National Physical Laboratory_.

 #### 1.1 Outline
 - Section 1.2 contains the backgorund of global optimization (and its challenges) with references to important works in the field.
 - Section 1.3 gives the overview of our research and provides a brief literature review.
-- Section 1.4 formally defines functions with low effective dimensionality
+- Section 1.4 formally defines functions with low effective dimensionality.
-- Section 2 introduces two dimensionality reduction frameworks (REGO and X-REGO) and provide brief geometric descriptions
+- Section 2 introduces two dimensionality reduction frameworks (REGO and X-REGO) and provides brief geometric descriptions.
 - Section 3 decribes the numerical experiments we conducted to test the effectiveness of REGO and X-REGO.
 	- Section 3.1 formally outlines the REGO and X-REGO algorithms and proposes different variants of X-REGO.
 	- Section 3.2 provides the test set of functions used in the experiments.